24 Hardwood Flooring Tools for Installation

 A dust respirator will protect your lungs and upper respiratory tract from wood dust.
 Some people are highly sensitive and even allergic to wood dust, especially the dust from certain wood species.
 The best ones have a NIOSH N95 rating and the letters N95 printed on the mask.

 A vapor respirator is necessary when applying a finish.
 Check the finish manufacturer’s Material Safety Data Sheets (MSDS) for the appropriate respirator.

 3. Ear Plugs or Ear Muffs

 Earplugs are easy to use and inexpensive.
 They come either as foam inserts or pre-molded plugs.
 If you’re concerned about earplugs getting lost in your ears, there are earplugs called “semi-inserts” that have a band or string connecting them together.

 4. Knee Pads

-Since you will be spending some of your time on your knees, knee pads will prevent strain and pain.
-Use contractor-grade pads, made of cloth, that are adjustable and fit well.
+As a wood flooring installer, you will be spending some of your time on your knees; knee pads will prevent strain and pain.
+Use contractor-grade pads made of cloth that are adjustable and fit well.
 Since they come with a soft non-marring outer surface, they will not damage floors like hard plastic or metal versions.
 There are also ergonomic type knee pads containing fluid that offer considerable comfort.

 5. Work Safety Boots